DamieFC/DamieFC/README.md

 # Heyyyy!
 Hi!
 I'm DFC.
-I am a pentester/web developer/punk music fanatic, in high school.
+I am a pentester/web developer/punk music fanatic, in 7th grade (I'm 13 OK?).
 This README is in beta :wink:.
 Also,
 ## HACKING IS GOOD LEARN TO HACK
 ***
 ## Favorite Emojis